o1lo01ol1o/mcp-haskell/docs/mcp-ghcid.md

 }
 ```

-The helper injects the project’s `mcp-hls` executable, adds the supplied HLS derivation to `PATH`, and honours the optional shell `env`/`commands` entries when using `shellSpec.simple`.
+The helper injects the project’s `mcp-hls` executable, adds the matching HLS wrapper to `PATH`, and honours the optional shell `env`/`commands` entries when using `shellSpec.simple`.
 Swap in `shellSpec.fromFlake` or `shellSpec.fromNixExpression` if HLS should run inside the project’s development shell.

 > **Note:** Until the HLS end-to-end suite is green, `mkMcpHls` disables Cabal checks for the `mcp-hls` package to avoid failing builds.
 Re-enable the checks by calling `lib.mkMcpServer` directly once the tests are stable.